CrystalAlpha358/ncjishaku/README.md

             <h4>&gt; <code>jishaku unload [extensions...]</code></h4>
             These commands load, reload, or unload extensions on your bot.
             <br><br>
-            You can reload jishaku itself with <code>jsk reload jishaku</code>.
+            You can reload ncjishaku itself with <code>jsk reload ncjishaku</code>.
             <br>
             <code>jsk reload ~</code> will reload all extensions on your bot.
             <br><br>